yunshengtian/ppo-mujoco/README.md

 # mujoco-ppo

-This repository is a minimal version of the [pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail) repository, which only includes the PyTorch implementation of [Proximal Policy Optimization](https://arxiv.org/pdf/1707.06347.pdf), and is designed to be friendly and flexible for [mujoco environments](https://gym.openai.com/envs/#mujoco).
+This repository is a minimal version of the [pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail) repository, which only includes the PyTorch implementation of [Proximal Policy Optimization](https://arxiv.org/pdf/1707.06347.pdf), and is designed to be friendly and flexible for [MuJoCo environments](https://gym.openai.com/envs/#mujoco).
 The default hyperparameters are adjusted according to the suggestions in the original [pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail) repository.

 ## Requirements